greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > oh okay, you did actually do that.
 Nice :)

-We are glad you like the website.
+**We are glad that you like our document matching solution.**

 > 12.) https://hypothes.is/a/DzrzGtLtEeuJlcdOlUfUBA
 >
 > I don't suppose you could possibly be precise about this rather than just 'a limited number'?
 Is it 5, 50, or 500?

+**We agree that line is a bit vague.
-We updated the text to account for this change
+We have updated our text to be more explicit.**

 > 13.) https://hypothes.is/a/eJ7-DtLpEeuh0A8OL8WAWw
 >